Budibase/website/content/blog/automation/business-rules-engine.md

 The first is your run-of-the-mill development workflows.
 Business rules are centrally defined - normally either by departmental leaders or the ops team.
 However, they can’t predict every technical solution that will need to draw on these rules.

 We can save our IT team huge amounts of time and effort by eliminating the need to hard-code business logic from scratch, every time they need to build a tool that enforces one of these rules.

+Say an insurance company needed to enforce up-to-date business logic on a whole number of internal solutions.

 The other big use case is helping to empower non-developers to automate tasks.